 How to feel the pelvic floor muscles

 The pelvic floor muscles control the flow of urine, as well as the escape of gas from the rectum.
 In order to know which ones you need to exercise, try to stop your urine while you are in the toilet.
 This will help you to feel the muscles being squeezed, and to learn to squeeze and relax them at will.

 However, it is not good for the bladder when you repeatedly try to stop your urine flow.
 The detrusor muscle of the bladder contracts during urination, increasing intra-bladder pressure.
 Squeezing the urethra shut increases the bladder pressure and sends mixed signals to the brain.
 If the pressure in the bladder rises too high, the urine may flow back into the ureters.

 Other ways of identifying the right muscles to squeeze have been suggested as follows:

 - Inserting a finger into the vagina in the lying down position, and then squeezing as if you wanted to keep back urine.
 If the finger is squeezed, you are doing it right.

 - Squeezing as if you wanted to keep gas from escaping

 - Imagining that you are picking up a small smooth marble with only your vaginal muscles

-Kegel exercises are of greatest effectiveness only if they are done using the right muscles and with the right technique.
+Kegel exercises are of the greatest effectiveness only if they are done using the right muscles and with the right technique.
 For this reason, many healthcare providers recommend that you learn how to do these exercises under the supervision of a trained physiotherapist or other professional.
-Once you have become familiar with performing them right, you can continue to do them at home.
+Once you have become familiar with performing them correctly, you can continue to do them at home.

 How to do pelvic floor muscle exercises